bartificer/programming-by-stealth/docs/pbs35.md

 We’ll start this instalment by rounding out our look at QUnit – first, by taking a quick look at my sample solution to the challenge from the previous instalment, and then by introducing a simple little feature that will make this instalment’s challenge more manageable.

 Next, we’ll make a start on text input in HTML forms.
-This time we’ll focus purely on free-form text, and then in the next instalment we’ll move on to formatted sub-sets of text like numbers, email addresses and so on.
+This time we’ll focus purely on free-form text.
+In the next instalment we’ll move on to formatted subsets of text like numbers, email addresses and so on.

 Finally, we’ll make a start on what will be an on-going project.
-The idea is to combine our understanding of HTML, CSS, JavaScript, jQuery, and QUnit to implement a zero-player with a really cool computer science back-story.
+The idea is to combine our understanding of HTML, CSS, JavaScript, jQuery, and QUnit to implement a zero-player with a really cool computer science back story.

 As usual, I’ve created a ZIP file with the files for this instalment, including a sample HTML page that demonstrates text input in action, and the files that make up the starting point for this instalment’s challenge which you can [download here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/05/pbs35.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs35.zip).

-# Matching Podcast Episode 487
+## Matching Podcast Episode 487

 Listen Along: Chit Chat Across the Pond Episode 487